Trampled Under Foot: Live performances and other versions

 "Trampled Under Foot" became a standard part of Led Zeppelin concerts from 1975 onwards, being played on every tour until 1980.

 In 2012, the song was performed during the London Olympics opening ceremony as a part of a selected playlist.

 A rough mix of the track with less overdubbing was titled "'Brandy & Coke' (Trampled Under Foot) [Initial Rough Mix]".
 It was released on 11 February 2015 (on iTunes), as part of the remastering process of all nine albums.
 The rest of the album was released on 23 February 2015.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: